cmdlab/Hetero2d/README.md

 # Hetero2d
 The Hetero2d package leverages well known computational tools: pymatgen, MPInterfaces, atomate, fireworks, and custodian to perform high-throughput *ab-initio* calculations.
 Hetero2d is tailored to addressing scientific questions regarding the stability of 2D-substrate hetero-structured materials using an all-in-one workflow approach to model the hetero-structures formed by arbitrary 2D materials and substrates.
 The workflow creates, computes, analyzes and stores all relevant simulation parameters and results in a queryable MongoDB database that can be accessed through our API.
-Check out our [documentation](https://cmdlab.github.io/Hetero2d/)!
+Check out our [documentation](https://cmdlab.github.io/Hetero2d/) or the [paper](https://doi.org/10.1016/j.commatsci.2022.111238)!

 ## Package Description
 The 2D-substrate hetero-structure workflow takes a given 2D material, 3D phase (bulk) of the 2D material, and a substrate, relaxes the structures using vdW-corrected DFT and creates hetero-structures subject to user constraints.
 The workflow analyzes and stores energetic stability information of various 2D hetero-structured materials to predict the feasibility of a substrate stabilizing a meta-stable 2D material